-It should not be necessary to add any aftermarket products to your fuel tank if you continue to use a high-quality fuel.
+It should not be necessary to add any aftermarket products to your fuel tank if you continue to use high quality fuel of the recommended octane rating.
+Aftermarket products could cause damage to the fuel system.
+Repairs to correct the effects of using an aftermarket product in your fuel may not be covered by your warranty.